What is the Domain Name System (DNS)

 What is DNS in a nutshell

-The Domain Name System (DNS) is a system that allows computers to match an IP address to a domain name.
+The Domain Name System (DNS) allows computers to match an IP address to a domain name.
 The internet addresses of web servers that are connected to the internet are not human-friendly; they comprise a long string of numbers (e.g. 225.131.18.66) and/or letters (e.g. a0d1:ff7b:91b2:2bb7:f974:3821:7556:f45b).
-Always typing the IP address of your favourite websites into your browser’s address bar would be a terribly painful experience that may make you give up on the internet.
-This is why we use domain names (e.g. google.com, facebook.com) in our web browser’s address bar instead
+Always typing the IP address of your favorite websites into your browser’s address bar would be a terribly painful experience that may make you give up on the internet.
+This is why we use domain names (e.g. google.com, facebook.com) in our web browser’s address bar.

 However, while we can read and understand domain names more easily, computer programs only understand IP addresses.
 DNS translates a domain name that we give to a computer program such as a web browser into the correct IP addresses.
 Requests for the IP address associated with a domain name are resolved or fulfilled in a series of steps involving specialized machines called name servers.
 The entire process happens in the background and all the user sees is a successfully loaded website if the domain name resolution is successful.